Parks and Recreation: Plot

 The fourth season deals with Leslie's campaign to run for city council.
 As Leslie begins preparing a campaign, she realizes she must break up with Ben to avoid scandal.
 Ben and Leslie restart their relationship and Ben sacrifices his job to save Leslie from losing hers, due to Chris' policy against romantic relationships in the workplace.
 The Parks Department volunteers to become her campaign staff, with Ben as Leslie's campaign manager.
-Leslie's campaign faces a myriad of setbacks against her main opponent, Bobby Newport, and his famous campaign manager Jennifer Barkley.
+Leslie's campaign faces myriad setbacks against her main opponent, Bobby Newport, and his famous campaign manager Jennifer Barkley.

-In the fifth season, Leslie begins working as a City Councillor but finds opposition from angry locals and her fellow councilmen.
+In the fifth season, Leslie begins working as a City Councilor but finds opposition from angry locals and her fellow councilmen.
 Ben is at his new job on a congressional campaign in Washington DC, alongside April whom he brought along as an intern.
 Ron begins a romantic relationship with a woman named Diane.
 Ben returns to Pawnee and proposes to Leslie.
 They get married midway through the season.
-Tom starts a successful business renting high-end clothing to teenagers.
+Tom starts a successful business named Rent-A-Swag that rents high-end clothing to teenagers.
 Leslie and Ben plan a fundraising event for the park, now called the Pawnee Commons, and decide to have an impromptu wedding that night in City Hall.
 Later, Leslie's changes to Pawnee lead to several locals petitioning for her to be recalled from office.

 The sixth season begins with the absorption of Eagleton by Pawnee after the former town declares bankruptcy.
 As the governments merge, Leslie loses the recall vote and returns to the Parks Department full-time, while Ben is voted in as the next City Manager.
-Tom sells Rent-A-Swag to Jean-Ralphio's father, Dr. Saperstein in a cash settlement and opens a restaurant called "Tom's Bistro".
+Tom sells Rent-A-Swag to Jean-Ralphio's father, Dr. Saperstein, in a cash settlement and opens a restaurant called "Tom's Bistro".
 Ann and Chris, now in a relationship and expecting a baby, leave Pawnee for Michigan.
 As a way to garner public support for the unpopular merger, the Parks Department hold a Unity Concert.
 Later, Leslie reveals she is pregnant with triplets.
 Leslie takes the job as Regional Director for the National Park Service in Chicago, immediately submitting a proposal to bring the job to Pawnee.

 The seventh season, though it aired in 2015, takes place in 2017.
 Ron and Leslie are shown to be enemies due to Ron's company having torn down Ann's old house in order to build an apartment building.
 Ben convinces a technology company, Gryzzl, to bring free Wi-Fi to the city of Pawnee.
 Gryzzl engages in intense data mining, inducing Ron, whose new construction company, Very Good Building and Development Company, has been handling their construction needs, to reconnect with Leslie to correct the issue.